First Dynasty of Egypt: The dynasty

-S.O.Y.
-Keita, a biological anthropologist, conducted a study on First Dynasty crania from the royal tombs in Abydos and noted the predominant pattern was "Southern" or a “tropical African variant” (although others were also observed) that had affinities with Kerma Kushites.
-The general results demonstrate greater affinity with Upper Nile Valley groups, but also suggest clear change from earlier craniometric trends.
+A study on First Dynasty crania from the royal tombs in Abydos generally demonstrated greater affinity with Kerma Kushites, and Upper Nile Valley groups.
+Moreover, the analysis too found clear change from earlier craniometric trends, as "lower Egyptian, Maghrebian, and European patterns are observed also, thus making for great diversity".
 The gene flow and movement of northern officials to the important southern city may explain the findings.

+Conflicts

+Artifacts of the First Dynasty contain numerous depictions of captured foreigners, possibly alluding to the campaign to conquer Lower Egypt and the Nile Delta, and the accomplishment of the unification of Upper and Lower Egypt.
+Various ethnic types seems to be represented: Asiatic-looking foreigners with full beards and straight hair, possibly alluding to vanquished people from the eastern parts of the Nile delta, or naked individuals with curly hair, possibly Libyan tribes from the western Nile delta.
+Depiction of West-Asiatic-looking foreigners were found in the tomb of Pharaoh Qa'a, and the Narmer Palette also exhibits similar scenes of conquest over alien people.

 Human sacrifice

 Human sacrifice was practiced as part of the funerary rituals associated with all of the pharaohs of the first dynasty.
 It is clearly demonstrated as existing during this dynasty by retainers being buried near each pharaoh's tomb as well as animals sacrificed for the burial.
 The tomb of Djer is associated with the burials of 338 individuals.
 The people and animals sacrificed, such as donkeys, were expected to assist the pharaoh in the afterlife.
 For unknown reasons, this practice ended with the conclusion of the dynasty.

+According to American historian and linguist, Christopher Ehret, the ritual practice of retainer sacrifice originated from the southern region in the Middle Nile.
+Ehret also stated that this cultural practice was shared with the Kerma kingdom of the Upper Nubian Nile region.